MISMO COMPLIANT

 Download your completed notarized document

 Do not sign your document before the session unless instructed.
+International signers complete credential analysis and biometric identity verification.
+A current foreign passport may be accepted, subject to successful verification.

 What you need before booking